deepakmotlani/Notes/Spring Framework/Spring Boot/Features.md

 All these information is provided by various endpoints provided by Actuator.
 But 1 thing dangerous here is that this endpoints are not secure, so we should secure these endpoints using spring security.

 ### 4. Spring Boot Initializer
+Spring Boot Initializer provides a web application i.e. https://start.spring.io, where you can create Maven & Gradle projects, project meta-data i.e. group Id, artifact Id, boot version & most importantly all the dependencies needed.
+Once you are done configuring all these, click Generate Project, which generates a .zip file which will be downloaded, you can extract & import it.

+### 5. Spring Boot CLI
+Spring Boot Command Line Interface, is used for quick start with Spring.
+It can run groovy scripts, & avoids developers to write boiler plate code & focus on business logic.

+Provides interface to test & run applications from commnd-prompt.